Salt spray test: assess the corrosion resistance of your materials

 - ASS (Acetic Salt Spray) test : enriched with acetic acid to simulate a more aggressive atmosphere.

-- CASS (Copper-Accelerated Acetic Salt Spray) test : used in particular for automotive parts and metallic decorative coatings.
+- CASS (Copper-Accelerated Acetic Salt Spray) test : used especially for automotive parts and metallic decorative coatings.

-Evaluation criteria include the appearance of corrosion (spots, pits, threadlike rust, blisters, etc.), coating peeling or alteration of appearance.
+Evaluation criteria include the appearance of corrosion (spots, pitting, filiform rust, blisters, etc.), peeling of the coating or alteration of appearance.

 Technical characteristics of the salt spray test